kaseywolff/Codesweeper/README.md

   - To view a leaderboard
   - To track personal scores/ times, games completed, etc.
   - Sessions and cookies
-- Varying levels of difficulty
-  - Easy is a 9x9 grid (currently this is the only option)
-  - Medium (16x16 grid)
-  - Hard (16x30 grid)
 - Custom (user selected grid size)